kichelmoon/gameXlibrary/README.md

 ## cards.py
 An interesting systom for turn based strategy minions.
 The same card can have different effects on differently configured minions.
 The special moves of the minions work a little different and add an extra angle.

+## picker.py
+A picker to choose dialogue options with K_UP and K_DOWN